c19early.org COVID-19 treatment researchIndomethacinIndomethacin (more..)

 Abstract

-Statistically significant lower risk is seen for recovery.
-2 studies (both from the same team) show significant improvements.
+Significantly lower risk is seen for recovery.
+2 studies (both from the same team) show significant benefit.

 Meta analysis using the most serious outcome reported shows 74% [-20‑94%] lower risk, without reaching statistical significance.
 Results are worse for Randomized Controlled Trials.